arueco/JBL-Live-PRO-on-Ubuntu-22.04/README.md

 ## Introduction

-> I had many problems using my JBL Live Pro+ on Ubuntu 22.04, here is the things I did in order to use it.
+> I had many problems using my JBL Live Pro+ on Ubuntu 22.04, here are the things I did in order to use it.

 ## Headset connecting and then instant disconnect